-- Academic Calendar: An official, full-year calendar with important dates and deadlines. - Accommodations: Resources provided to students with disabilities documented through the Office of Disability Services. - Asynchronous: An online class format where a class does not meet at a specific day/time each week.
-Instead of having a specific day or time listed, these courses will be labeled "Asynchronous content". - By Arrangement: Courses that are "By Arrangement" will have a regular schedule of meetings coordinated by the instructor and the students after registration. - Campus: The physical grounds that make up Rutgers-New Brunswick, of which there are five: Busch, College Avenue, Cook/Douglass, Downtown New Brunswick, and Livingston. - Change in Designation Day: The class schedule for a particular day will be assigned to a new day often to provide classes missed for a federal holiday, for example, Monday classes on a Wednesday. - Course Number: The number preceding each course title is divided into three parts.
+- Academic Calendar: An official, full-year calendar with important dates and deadlines. - Accommodations: Resources provided to students with disabilities documented through the Office of Disability Services. - Asynchronous: An online course modality where a class does not meet at a specific day/time each week.
+Instead of having a specific day or time listed, these courses will be labeled "Asynchronous content". - By Arrangement: Courses that are "By Arrangement" will have meetings coordinated by the instructor and the students after registration. - Campus: The physical grounds that make up Rutgers-New Brunswick, of which there are five: Busch, College Avenue, Cook/Douglass, Downtown New Brunswick, and Livingston. - Change in Designation Day: The class schedule for a particular day will be assigned to a new day often to cover a class missed for a federal holiday; for example, Monday classes on a Wednesday. - Course Number: The number preceding each course title is divided into three parts.
 The first two digits are the administrative code (standing for a faculty or a school), the next three digits are the subject code, and the final three digits are the course code.
-(Example: 01:830:101 SAS:Psychology:General Psychology)

-- Cross-listed Cross-listed courses are the same course taught under more than one course name, course number, and index number.
-It's all one course, but some students may be registered under one course number and others under another. - Cross-Registration: Taking one or more courses at one of the other Rutgers campuses, with permission from academic deans from both schools.
-For example, an SoE student taking a course at Rutgers-Newark.
-Cross-registration is seldom allowed. - Degree Requirements: The components that students must complete as part of their academic program. - Elective: A class students can take that may not specifically be required by major or minor, and may not meet their schools' general education requirements.
+(Example: 01:830:101 SAS:Psychology:General Psychology).
+Undergraduate course numbers range from 100-400. - Cross-listed: Cross-listed courses are the same course taught under more than one subject number, course number, and index number.
+It is one course, but some students may be registered under one course number and others under another.
+The cross-listed courses can be applied identically toward fulfillment of degree requirements.
+Students cannot receive credits for taking the same course listed under different course numbers. - Cross-Registration: The process of taking one or more courses at one of the other Rutgers campuses, with permission from academic deans from both schools.
+For example, a Rutgers-NB student taking a course at Rutgers-Newark.
+Cross-registration is seldom allowed. - Degree Requirements: The components that students must complete as part of their academic program. - Elective: A class students can take that may not be required by a major or minor, and may not meet their schools' general education requirements.
 All students must take elective courses to reach the required number of degree credits needed to graduate, as determined by the school.
-In addition, some majors will refer to the courses that are not required, but may be selected to complete the major, as "electives." - Exempt: Not required to do something other students may have to do.
-Examples can include being exempt from an exam based on current grades. - Final: An exam or assignment at the end of the semester that is the course culminating assignment. - Graduate Student: A student who already holds an undergraduate degree and is pursuing advanced studies at a graduate school, for a master's degree, doctorate, or graduate certificate. - Hybrid: A course with a significant portion of meetings physically on-campus and in-person, with the balance of the course being asynchronous online. - Independent Study: A course that awards credit for work done outside of the normal classroom setting, often through a research assignment created with a faculty member. - Learning Assistant: A student (usually an undergraduate student) who works directly with professors to assist in a class and serve as supplemental support for other students - Matriculating: A matriculated student is admitted to a degree program and registered for classes. - Midterm: An exam or assignment that is administered about halfway through the semester.
-Some courses have two midterms, which are held roughly one third and two thirds through the semester. - Non-Matriculating: A student who takes courses but is not pursuing a degree.
-Non-matriculated enrollment allows a student who has already earned a BA/BS to complete courses for admission to graduate or professional programs or for career advancement and personal enrichment. - Non-Traditional Student: A student who has personal or professional circumstances such as working full-time or being a parent that may influence their academic timeline and pathways. - Office Hours: Designated times for students to meet with professors to discuss material presented in class, ask questions, present concerns, and to connect with the professor. - Online Class: A class format that does not meet in person.
-(See also: A/Synchronous) - Pass/No-Credit: A grading system in which students receive either a "pass" or "no-credit" grade, rather than a specific letter grade.
-A "pass" is earned by getting a "C" or higher in the course.
-Anything lower earns a "no credit."
-With the exception of Spring 2020 through Summer 2021, when there was a pandemic-related Pass/No Credit policy in place, Schools limit the number and type of courses students can take for Pass/No Credit. - Recitation: A smaller class meeting that supplements the work in a large lecture course; attendance at recitations is required. - Schedule: A list of classes a student takes during a semester. - Semester: The time span that courses are traditionally offered.
-Fall semester is September to December; spring semester is January to May.
-Rutgers also offers a Winter and Summer Session.
+Some majors will refer to courses that are not required, but may be selected to complete the major, as "electives." - Exempt: Not required to do something other students may have to do.
+Examples can include being exempt from an exam based on current grades. - Final: An exam or assignment at the end of the semester that is the course culminating assignment. - Graduate Student: A student who already holds an undergraduate degree and is pursuing advanced studies at a graduate school, for a master's degree, doctorate, or graduate certificate. - Hybrid: A course modality with a significant portion of meetings physically on-campus and in-person, with the balance of the course being asynchronous online. - Independent Study: A course that awards credit for work done outside of the normal classroom setting, often through a research assignment created with a faculty member. - Lab/Laboratory: A room with equipment to learn a foreign language (language lab) or conduct experiments (science lab).
+The term can also mean a course accompanying another course, or a research environment where a faculty serves as a Principal Investigator and supervises a team of research assistants. - Matriculating Student: A matriculated student is admitted to a degree program and registered for classes specifically to complete a degree.